Crypto-toolbox/bitex/README.md

 according to their liquidity and market volume.

 In their basic form, clients provide a simple connection to APIs - that is, they handle authentication and request construction for you.
-As soon the above list is completed to a point where most of the exchanges are implemented (or whenever I feel like it), I will add convenience layers to the clients; this layer will aim to make calling the api feel more like a function, instead of string construction
-(i.e. `kraken.ticker('XBTEUR')`, instead of typing
-`kraken.public_query({'pair': 'XBTEUR'})`).
+The classes in `bitex.interfaces` provide additional convenience methods.
+They offer unified methods across all exchanges (i.e. order_book(), ticker(), trades(), among others), and parse returned data sensibly.

+All methods return a tuple of parsed data and the original response object.

+For example, the return values for `bitex.interfaces.Kraken.ask(*args, **kwargs)` is a tuple of `(<transaction_id>, <response object>)`.

 # REST APIs